David Fincher's unrealized projects: Rope

-Also in September 2024, it was additionally reported that Fincher was actively working on three other projects for Netflix including Squid Game: America, the Chinatown prequel series and an as-yet revealed crime thriller film.
-The latter was then confirmed as a remake of the 1948 Alfred Hitchcock film Rope.
-Steven Knight was said to have written a draft of the script and Charlize Theron was set to star in one of the lead roles.
-Denzel Washington was also potentially attached to star in the film.
+Also in September 2024, it was reported that in addition to Bitterroot, Fincher was actively working on three other projects for Netflix, including the Chinatown prequel series, the Squid Game spinoff and an as-yet revealed crime thriller film.
+The thriller was then confirmed as a remake of the 1948 Alfred Hitchcock film Rope.
+Steven Knight was said to have written a draft of the script and Charlize Theron was to star in one of the lead roles.
+Denzel Washington was also potentially attached to the film.
+Later that same month however, Jeff Sneider reported that another Rope remake was in the works, with director Morten Tyldum.

-Untitled Star Wars Film
+Untitled Star Wars film

-On October 23, 2025, it was reported by Jeff Sneider that Fincher had pitched a Star Wars film set after the events of Episode IX - The Rise of Skywalker and centered on a pre-existing character.
-The film did not enter production due to Lucasfilm not granting Fincher final cut privilege.
-Two days later The Playlist said that the report was inaccurate and that the film would instead been set between Episode VIII - The Last Jedi and The Rise of Skywalker and that the pitch didn't progress past "a few phone calls".
+Journalist Jeff Sneider reported in 2025 that Fincher had pitched a Star Wars film set after the events of The Rise of Skywalker that centered on a pre-existing character.
+The project did not enter production due to Lucasfilm refusing to grant Fincher final cut privilege.
+The Playlist later clarified that it would have been set between the events of The Last Jedi and The Rise of Skywalker, and that his pitch didn't progress beyond "a few phone calls".